apaz-cli/apaz-cli.github.io/blog/Safety.md

 This post is written about C and C++, but using other languages does not excuse you from having to think about these things.
 The common phrase that people use is "just because the language is safe, that doesn't mean the code you wrote is correct."
 Now I have a way to express what that means.

 This new perspective presents an interesting and actionable path forward for the tooling surrounding Daisho and other programming languages.
-It may also solve some unique challenges inside the C portion of the Daisho standard library, as well as the age-old problem of what to do about a specific class of dangerous and difficult to track down UB bugs coming from problems like unsigned integer overflow, oversize shifts, and division by zero.
+It may also solve some unique challenges inside the C portion of the Daisho standard library, as well as the age-old problem of what to do about a specific class of dangerous and difficult to track down UB bugs coming from problems like signed integer overflow, oversize shifts, and division by zero.

 <br>